-Question Answer More Information What are the key The key benefits of URF Notes are: benefits of URF Notes? fixed rate interest payments; Notes ! quarterly interest payments; listed on the ASX; and diversification, an opportunity to diversify investment exposure type to the Fund.
+Question Answer More Information What are the key The key benefits of URF Notes are: benefits of URF Notes? fixed rate interest payments; quarterly interest payments; listed on the ASX; and diversification, an opportunity to diversify investment exposure type to the Fund.
 What are the key risks associated with investing in The key risks of any investment in the URF Notes are highlighted below.
 Investors should bear these in mind, when considering whether to participate in the Offer: Investors should read these risks together with the URF Notes?
-URF Notes are unsecured liabilities that rank behind senior debt and rank pari passu with other unsecured creditors of the Fund, other than creditors preferred by law; other risks described in Section 3 the Issuer may fail to pay Interest or repay Face Value when required.
-See Section 2.10(g) for information regarding the Fund's Interest Cover ratio.
-A low Interest Cover ratio may indicate that the Issuer could face difficulties in servicing its debt if earnings decrease or interest rates increase and the Issuer does not have access to sufficient cash to service the debt; URF Notes do not mature until the Maturity Date, but URF has early Redemption rights from the First Call Date and may also fully (but not partially) Redeem all URF Notes if a Tax Event or Change of Control Event occurs; Individual URF Noteholders cannot require the Redemption of their URF Notes until after the URF Note Trustee fails to do so for a period of 20 Business Days.
+URF Notes are unsecured liabilities that rank behind senior debt and rank pari passu with other unsecured creditors of the Fund, other than creditors preferred by law; other risks described in Section 3 the Issuer may fail to pay Interest or repay Face Value when required; URF Notes do not mature until the Maturity Date, but URF has early Redemption rights from the First Call Date and may also fully (but not partially) Redeem all URF Notes if a Tax Event or Change of Control Event occurs; Individual URF Noteholders cannot require the Redemption of their URF Notes until after the URF Note Trustee fails to do so for a period of 20 Business Days.
 URF may issue additional URF Notes, securities that rank equally with URF Notes and other indebtedness senior to URF Notes, subject to the Terms of the Notes.
 The market price of URF Notes on the ASX may fluctuate and you may lose money you invested if you sell URF Notes.
 Liquidity of URF Notes may be low.
 In certain circumstances, the Issuer may amend the Terms of the URF Notes.
 URF operating performance may be negatively impacted, including the possibility that rental income may be lower and/or vacancy costs higher from Portfolio properties.
 Fluctuations in the value of the US dollar against the Australian dollar may impact on the Issuer's ability to repay Interest and Face Value.
 URF may be unable to refinance its debt facilities, including the URF Notes, at maturity.
 Global markets may be disrupted.
+The US economy may suffer a downturn, including a downturn in the US property market (specifically in the New York City metropolitan area).
+URF may fail to meet covenants on existing, or new, debt instruments.